Seagate/cortx-k8s/GLOSSARY.md

 JBOD stands for "Just a Bunch of Disks" and refers to a rack enclosure containing many disks which are each individually exposed to the host (CORTX in our case).

+### Kickstart

+Kickstart - an automated method of installing a Linux operating system (usually, RedHat-alike).

 ### kubelet

 The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is the primary "node agent" that runs on each node.
 It can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.